kinncjeu/kinncjeu.github.io/_posts/2013-10-31-ElasticSearch.md

 }'
 ```

-## Nestead Objects
+## Nested Objects

-Following the idea that _I CAN map_ a Document, but _I DON'T NEED_, we will create a nested object without mapping to perform a nestead object search
+Following the idea that _I CAN map_ a Document, but _I DON'T NEED_, we will create a nested object without mapping to perform a nested object search

 ```php
 $ curl -XPOST 'http://localhost:9200/users/user' -d '{